JonathanWilbur/mueller-report/volume1.md

 was being coordinated by associates in Russia and that he had no direct interaction with the Russian government.
 333

-approximately a month later, after the LOI had been signed, Lana Erchova emailed Ivanka Trump on behalf of Erchova's then-husband Dmitry Klokov, to offer Klokov's assistance to the Trump campaign.
+Approximately a month later, after the LOI had been signed, Lana Erchova emailed Ivanka Trump on behalf of Erchova's then-husband Dmitry Klokov, to offer Klokov's assistance to the Trump campaign.
 334 Klokov was at that time director of external communications for PJSC federal Grid company of unified Energy System, a large Russian electricity transmission